You’ve been with Fíonta for almost a year now…what first attracted you to Fíonta?

 Hosting dinner parties!
 We love to cook and entertain.
 Before you ask, my all-time favorite was my murder mystery birthday party we hosted.
 The menu took us over a month to plan and it was glorious.

-In general I love anything that involves trying something new – trying a new restaurant, traveling to a destination I have never been to, meeting new people… the idea of trying new things led me to some of the best experiences of my life… Like that time I got the opportunity to volunteer in New Orleans with International School of Louisiana helping them rebuild schools post-Katrina.
-And that other time I ended up participating in the Kanaval Ball with the Krewe that was started by a lead singer of a Canadian indie rock band (ask me more about this when we meet).
+In general, I love anything that involves trying something new – trying a new restaurant, traveling to a destination I have never been to, meeting new people… the idea of trying new things led me to some of the best experiences of my life… Like that time I got the opportunity to volunteer in New Orleans with the International School of Louisiana helping them rebuild schools post-Katrina.
+And that other time I ended up participating in the Kanaval Ball with the Krewe which was started by a lead singer of a Canadian indie rock band (ask me more about this when we meet).
 Or how I ended up touring McDonald’s Hamburger University in Chicago!
 Yes… that is a real place that exists and it’s magical!
 Life is fun when you say YES to new experiences!

 Aquarium or zoo?